900 Sherman Hollow Road Huntington VT

 The society is dedicated to encouraging original research and study of our local history in Chittenden County.
 We also aid in the publishing and distribution of important historical articles, reports, monographs, and books resulting from such studies.
 We encourage and help in the work of searching for, discovering, and cataloging historical materials that will establish and illustrate the development of Chittenden County, its exploration, settlement, and activities; its progress in population, wealth, education, arts, science, agriculture, manufactures, trade, and transportation.
 We have a quarterly publication: the Bulletin, and programs throughout the year.
 Visitors by appointment.

-Historical Society Parsonage, 828 Main Street, and Log Schoolhouse, Airport Park, Colchester, VT
+Historical Society Parsonage, 828 Main Street, and Log Schoolhouse, Airport Park, 488 Colchester Point Road, Colchester, VT

 The society is located in a former Baptist parsonage built in 1899.
 Two bedrooms and a parlor are set up with furnishings of the period.
 Various artifacts and old photos are on display.
-Meetings are held there the second Monday of the month (except for July and August) at 7:00 pm.
-In May 2007 the society opened its restored log schoolhouse to the public.
-The circa 1815 building, rescued and moved to Airport Park, will serve as a museum and information center.
-Visitors by appointment.
+Meetings and programs are held monthly (except for July and August).
+In May of 2007, the society opened its restored log schoolhouse to the public.
+The circa 1815 building, rescued and moved to Airport Park, serves as a museum and information center at a popular location near the Colchester recreation path.
+The Schoolhouse is open to the public Memorial Day through Labor Day, Fridays - Mondays, 10 a.m. - 2 p.m.

 Harriet Farnsworth Powell Historical Museum, 3 Browns River Rd, Essex, VT